toolleeo/cli-apps/README.md

 * [cmenu](https://github.com/10xJSChad/cmenu) - Vaguely dmenu-like minimal TUI menu utility, it reads entries from stdin, creates a selection menu, and writes the selected entry to stdout.
 * [fss](https://github.com/5n00py/fss) - User-friendly command-line search scripts combining find and grep utilities with fzf previewing and direct actions on specific file types.
 * [fuzzysh](https://github.com/yazgoo/fuzzysh) - Minimalist selector in shell, inspired by fzf.
-* [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) is a general-purpose command-line finder with fuzzy search/filter capabilities, good integration with `vim`.
+* [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) - a general-purpose command-line finder with fuzzy search/filter capabilities, good integration with `vim`.
 * [fzy](https://github.com/jhawthorn/fzy) - Better fuzzy finder.
 * [lSel](https://github.com/unsigned-enby/lSel) - Simple no-fuss TUI selection menu for use in scripts.
 * [luneta](https://github.com/fbeline/luneta) - Interactive filter that can be easily composed within any script.
 * [percol](https://github.com/mooz/percol) - A Python script that "1) receives input lines from `stdin` or a file, 2) lists the input lines and waits for input that filter/select the line(s), 3) outputs the selected line(s) to `stdout`"; can be used to add interactivity to many regular shell commands.
-* [pick](https://github.com/mptre/pick) - Utility that allows users to choose one option from a set of choices using an interface with fuzzy search functionality.
+* [pick](https://github.com/mptre/pick) - Choose one option from a set of choices using an interface with fuzzy search functionality.
 * [pmenu](https://github.com/sgtpep/pmenu) - A dynamic terminal-based menu inspired by dmenu.
 * [shmenu](https://github.com/duclos-cavalcanti/shmenu) - Menu TUI tool written solely in bash.
 * [skim](https://github.com/lotabout/skim) - Fuzzy Finder in rust.